Best Term Life Insurance for Seniors in 2026

 Decide Between Exam and No-Exam Options

-Traditional underwriting includes a medical exam, which can lower premiums for healthy applicants.
-No-exam term life insurance for seniors offers quick approval and works well if you have pre-existing conditions, though coverage amounts are smaller.
+Traditional underwriting includes a medical exam, which may lead to lower premiums for applicants in good health.
+No-exam term life insurance for seniors offers faster approval and can be a better fit for those with pre-existing conditions, though coverage limits are usually lower.

 4. 4